dart-lang/language/working/0723-static-extensions/feature-specification.md

 It is a compile-time error if an extension declaration _D_ declares a constructor if _D_ does not have an on-declaration as defined above.

+It is an error if a an extension declaration with extension name `Name` declares a constructor with name `Name`.

+It is an error if a an extension declaration with on-declaration `Name` declares a constructor with name `Name`.

+*In an extension named `E` with on type `C` , declaring a constructor named `C` (for example, `factory C() => ...`) is syntactically a declaration of a named constructor `C.C` which is extremely unlikely to be what the user intended.
+Similarly, declaring a constructor named `E` is syntactically a declaration of a named constructor `C.E` which is also almost certainly not what the user intended.*

+Given a constructor declaration in an extension which declares a named constructor with name Name, it is an error if Name is either the name of the extension, or the on-declaration of the extension

 If an extension declaration is generic, the type parameters declared by the extension are in scope in any constructors declared in the